Susan Cooper: Awards

 For her lifetime contribution as a children's writer, Cooper was U.S. nominee in 2002 for the biennial, international Hans Christian Andersen Award, the highest international recognition available to creators of children's books.

 The American Library Association's Margaret A. Edwards Award recognises one writer and a particular body of work for "significant and lasting contribution to young adult literature".
 Cooper won the award in 2012 citing the five Dark Is Rising novels, published 1965 to 1977.
 The citation observed, "In one of the most influential epic high fantasies in literature, Cooper evokes Celtic and Arthurian mythology and masterly world-building in a high-stakes battle between good and evil, embodied in the coming of age journey of Will Stanton."

+In 2013 Cooper was recognized with a World Fantasy Award for Life Achievement.
+She was elected a Fellow of the Royal Society of Literature in 2020.
+In 2024, the Science Fiction and Fantasy Writers Association named her the 40th Damon Knight Memorial Grand Master in recognition of her significant contributions to the literature of science fiction and fantasy.

 She has also been recognised for single books: